stratosphereips/StratosphereLinuxIPS/docs/usage.md

 To enable the creation of log files, there are two options:
 1. Running Slips with ```-l``` flag.
 2. Setting ```create_log_files``` to ```yes``` in ```slips.conf```.
+3. Running Slips with ```verbose``` and ```debug``` flags
+4. Using errors.log

 When logging is enabled, Slips will create a directory with the current date and create 3 summary files for each IP/profile it encounters.

 Summaries created contain profile data, complete timeline outgoing actions and timeline of all traffic that involves this IP.